saucelabs/sauce-docs/docs/dev/error-messages.md

 **Cause(s)**

 Our public device pool is available to all subscribed Sauce users and (as you might imagine), some devices are more popular than others.
-We have over 280 device configurations and thousands of devices hosted in our data center, but sometimes a test queue will build up on the most popular devices.
+We have over 280 device configurations and thousands of devices hosted in our data center, but sometimes a test queue will build up for the most popular devices.

 **How to Resolve**